Alun-Price/dojo-blog/README.md

 ## Project Description

 In this project, we created a micro-blog using React from the ground up.
-We used the json-server package to provide a quick pseudo backend.
+The json-server is deployed separately on Vercel and is used to provide a quick pseudo backend.

 Areas covered;